stefano-meschiari/SAVE-Point/README.md

 intro: |
       The people of Selia Prime are bored with always orbiting between the same planets.
 Now they want to resettle on a world that gently tours both the inner and outer solar system at different times of year.
 High Councilor Zeniak pulls out his cyber binoculars eagerly and awaits a fresh night sky.
 ```

+# The iOS application
+The iOS app will power the kiosk.
+Eventually, games should be
+broken up and published as their own apps.

+The iOS app is a simple container for WKWebView (the component which
+powers Safari).
+The data still resides remotely on the server.
+The
+container displays the website logged in as the special user
+"kiosk".
+No data is retained for this user (although we should
+definitely record some kind of usage data!), and all missions are
+available.

+The Kiosk dashboard will also have some kind of "slideshow", which
+will be launched whenever some inactivity time has been reached (say,
+1 minute).

+## Building the iOS app
+The app container is built using Apache Cordova.